unstoppabledomains/resolution-service/README.md

 ![Architecture chart](doc/ResolutionService.png)

 The service currently consists of three main components: API, and two workers.
 The API component is a basic HTTP API that allows reading domain data from the database.
-The OpenAPI specification can be found [here](link-to-openapi-spec).
+The OpenAPI specification: [OpenAPI specification](http://resolve.unstoppabledomains.com/api-docs/).

 Currently there are two workers in the resolution service:
  - CNS worker\